FAQ's: Eligibility, Sponsorship and Pageant Weekend 101

 What are the prizes and scholarship monies should I win?

 Scholarship and prize money, as well as other prizes and awards, differ from year to year according to sponsors that are participating in this year’s event.
 For a look at last year’s prize package go to the respective prize page on this site.

 How many contestants compete in the state pageants?

 The number of contestants varies from year to year.
 Some years there may be more Teen USA contestants than Miss USA contestants and other years, that number is reversed.

 How do I get to the pageant site and what are my responsibilities once I am there?
 What are the expenses incurred by my supporters and me once we arrive?

 You are responsible for your own transportation to and from the state pageant location.
-Once there, your meals and lodging are taken care of by the pageant.
+Once there, your meals and lodging are taken care of by the pageant (per the pageant guidelines and schedule).
 Any incidentals you should incur (additional food from room service, phone calls, gift shop items, etc.) are your responsibility.
 Parents and friends are responsible for their own rooms and meals.
 Parents and friends are not permitted in your hotel room, nor are they allowed to attend meal functions with the contestants.
 Each contestant will share a room with another contestant.
-In order to keep the weekend organized, on schedule, and enjoyable for all participants, we have elected to limit the persons allowed in the contestant rooms.
+To keep the weekend organized, on schedule, and enjoyable for all participants, we have elected to limit the persons allowed in the contestant rooms.
 This way, one contestant doesn’t innocently dominate the room over the other by having a visitor, or visitors, coming and going.